NK Cell Research – Basic Immunobiology

 MicroRNAs regulate NK cell development and function

 While identifying the miRNAs present in NK cells is an important first step, we also have evaluated the overall importance of these small RNAs to NK cell biology using genetic mouse models.
 We engineered mice to have defective miRNA biogenesis (Dicer1 floxed) in a lymphocyte restricted fashion (hCD2-Cre).
 MiRNA-deficient NK cells have defective development and survival, manifest as many fewer NK cells in vivo.
 However, those NK cells that did develop appeared ‘hyperfunctional’ with exaggerated IFN-γ and degranluation responses to cytokine, activation-receptor, and tumor cell stimulation.
 This same enhanced function was evident during a model viral infection by murine cytomegalovirus (MCMV).
-This study identified the key role of miRNAs in regulating NK cells, and pointed to specific NK cell functions that may be most sensitive to miRNA-medaited regulation (Sullivan RP et al., J Immunol 2012).
-Current studies are using NK cell specific Cre models (Ncr1-Cre) in concert with Dicer1 and DGCR8 floxed models.
+This study identified the key role of miRNAs in regulating NK cells, and pointed to specific NK cell functions that may be most sensitive to miRNA-mediated regulation (Sullivan RP et al., J Immunol 2012).

 The role of specific microRNAs in regulating NK cell development and function

-Based on expression in NK cells, regulation during activation, and predicted miRNA targets our lab is studying a number of specific miRNAs (e.g., miR-155, miR-15/16, miR-142) as regulators of NK cell biology, both in human NK cells and model organisms.
-Using this approach we hope to elucidate the mechanisms whereby miRNAs regulate the NK cell developmental and functional programs.
+Based on expression in NK cells, regulation during activation, and predicted miRNA targets our lab is studying a number of specific miRNAs (e.g., miR-155, miR-15/16, miR-142, miR-146) as regulators of NK cell biology, both in human NK cells and model organisms.
+Using this approach we will elucidate the mechanisms whereby miRNAs regulate the NK cell developmental and functional programs.

-Our group has recently published comprehensive reviews on the miRNA regulation of NK cells:
+Our group has published comprehensive reviews on the miRNA regulation of NK cells:

 The role of PTEN in regulating NK cell development and function